llxp/Udacity_LinuxServerConfiguration_Project/README.md

 and enter the private ssh key into the textarea.<br/>
 When the Status is "deallocated" press on the button "Start".<br/>
 The machine needs about 2 minutes to be fully powered on.<br/>
-When the access on the server is over, simply press on "Stop" again.<br/>
+When the access on the server is over, simply press on "Stop" again to poweroff the server.<br/>

 #### Image: Ubuntu 18.04.1 LTS (amd64) ####
 #### packages installed: ####